sgorbatenko/sdet-test-task/README.md

 2. Write test cases that will cover this service
 3. Write automation tests for written test cases.
 You can use Java or Typescript
 4. Write some suggestion for service.
 How we can improve it

+As a result you should provide link to Github repository that contains this service and tests including docker-compose file to run service with tests